Colon Cancer and Genetic Testing

 the excitement is that if an individual is found to have the defective gene, his

-or her colon can be removed before the cancer occurs.
+or her colon can be carefully monitored and then removed before the cancer occurs.

 Only 5% of all colon cancers occur in families with a history of colon cancer

 and identifiable genetic defects.
 Therefore, genetic testing as it exists today